 There has been much debate in recent times about when young people

-the English language.
-It is now commonplace to see parents providing a
+It is now commonplace to see parents providing a substantial amount of (FUNDING)

-centres, all claiming to provide rapid in English.
-(ADVANCED)
+urban centres, all claiming to provide rapid (ADVANCED)

-English in their years.
-This, many claim, will make the (FORMATION)
+This, many claim, will make the language more (INSTINCT)